pathawks/cs4420-project/docs/paper.md

 #### Introduction

 	The sliding block puzzle family provide a fertile area to develop heuristic functions for informed search strategies.
 This is by no means a new area in either puzzles or computer science, and puzzle problems contain a variety of strategies to use.
 This work takes a 10,000 foot perspective and evaluates several heuristics approaches using the traditional 8 and 15 puzzles.
 We are measuring the heuristic's performance on the number of nodes expanded, branching factor, time, and cost.
-Namely we characterize empty-tile-relaxed {manhattan, linear conflict} methods, adjacency-relaxed{nmaxswap}, and pattern databases {non-additive, disjoint} while using a grid search of different algorithms to illustrate the trade-offs of each.
+Namely we characterize empty-tile-relaxed (Manhattan and Linear Conflict) methods, adjacency-relaxed (N-Max-Swap), and pattern databases (non-additive and disjoint pattern databases) while using a grid search of different algorithms to illustrate the trade-offs of each.
 We hypothesize that in order of increasing performance, the empty-tile-relaxed and adjacency-relaxed will be similar with Linear Conflict out edging N-Max-Swap, which will be both be dominated by the pattern databases.

 ##### Prior Work